Worry not! There's probably no reason for alarm, as this is a natural occurrence and is evidence of a functioning wetland.

 This process goes to show the larger role wetlands have in environmental health.
 Wetlands create a transition zone between aerobic (oxygenated) and anaerobic (non-oxygenated) conditions.
 Because they're a transition between water, air, and soil, they're a dynamic space balances gas, mineral, and nutrient exchange.
 Wetland plants (cattails, sedges, and grasses) are a major part of this interaction.
 With a web of roots that run below the surface (known as rhizome roots) wetland plants provide the structure, or rhizosphere, for these important microbes to grow on.

-Microbes and wetland plants work together to keep a wetland healthy, balanced, and productive.
-A microbes bring oxygen to the water and plants, they consume methane, balance minerals, and balance pH.
+Microbes and wetland plants work together to keep a wetland healthy, balanced, and productive by bringing oxygen to the water and plants, they consume methane, balance minerals, and balance pH.
 With oxygen able to reach the plants in these harsh growing conditions, the plants can do what they do - take up nutrients and support insects, birds, and other wildlife.
 When it all comes together, it's like one big, natural factory that produces habitat, clean air, and clean water!

 To learn more about iron-oxidizing microbes check out: